Hope is a thing with feathers

 You hope that you got a good shot with your camera before the bird flutters away.
 And you hope that the light was good enough so you could examine its markings and feel confident in your identification.

-On the bench I realize that my tired feet, aching lower back and the stinging sweat that drips down my forehead and into my eyes are all a result of hope.
+On the bench I realize that my tired feet, aching lower back and the stinging sweat dripping down my forehead and into my eyes are all a result of hope.
 It’s why I choose to travel the way I do.
-I used to think the best vacation on the planet was shopping in New York City or sitting by the pool at a tropical resort.
+I used to think the best vacation on the planet was shopping in New York City with girlfriends or sitting by the pool in a cabana at a tropical resort with a bronzed young man with a washboard stomach bringing me drinks and a cheese plate.
 But now desire for the unknown and unexpected drives me to new destinations in search for new birds.
 Somehow along the way over these past six years my DNA became encoded with hope.

 We never found the Esmereldas Woodstar that day.
 We went away a little brokenhearted, but knew that one day, just maybe, we’d find it next time we visited Ecuador.